-Cocoa1090 looks for a file called icao.txt when it starts.
+Cocoa1090 looks for a file called extra_icao.txt when it starts.
 If it finds it, it loads in plane data from this file.
+This can be used to supplement plane data in the app.
 The format of this file is text, with one plane entry per line.
 Each line has four tab delimited fields, such as:

 A318EA N299WN B737 B737-7H4/W